tamemo99/Digital-Health-Exercise/README.md

 # Digital-Health-Exercise
-This Exercise was part of the Module "Digital Health" at the Humboldt University of Berlin in the Wintersemester 2022/23.
+This Exercise was part of the Module "Digital Health" at the Humboldt University of Berlin in the Winter semester 2022/23.

 The Exercise included the following 3 Tasks listed below: